 - Sensory issues

-If your child is experiencing issues related to feeding or swallowing, there are pediatric speech therapy treatments for feeding and swallowing disorders which can help.
+If your child is experiencing issues related to feeding or swallowing, there are pediatric speech therapy for feeding and swallowing disorders which can help.

 Today we’re going to have a closer look at the Sequential Oral Sensory (SOS) approach to treating these issues.